Kchu/kchu.github.io/_pages/about.md

 # All about news

-🔥 **[2026.03]** I was honored to take part as an invited participant in NII Shonan Meeting Seminar No.235, [LLM-guided Synthesis, Verification, and Testing of Learning-Enabled CPS](https://shonan.nii.ac.jp/seminars/235/), held this March at the Shonan Village Center in Japan.
+🔥 **[2026.03]** I was honored to take part as an invited participant in NII Shonan Meeting Seminar No.235, [LLM-guided Synthesis, Verification, and Testing of Learning-Enabled CPS](https://shonan.nii.ac.jp/seminars/235/), held at the Shonan Village Center in Japan.

 🔥 **[2026.01]** Our paper, RankCut: A Ranking-Based LLM Approach to Extractive Summarization for Transcript-Based Video Editing, has been accepted to [IUI 2026](https://iui.acm.org/2026/).
 This project was co-supervised with the Adobe Research team.
 Congrats, Sana!

-**[2025.05]** I'm honored to attend [IJCNN 2025](https://2025.ijcnn.org/) this July in Rome, thanks to the generous support of the [IEEE CIS Travel Grant](https://cis.ieee.org/activities/membership-activities/travel-grants).
-Looking forward to seeing you there!
+**[2025.05]** I was honored to attend [IJCNN 2025](https://2025.ijcnn.org/) in Rome, thanks to the generous support of the [IEEE CIS Travel Grant](https://cis.ieee.org/activities/membership-activities/travel-grants).

-**[2025.04]** Our paper, LLM-iTeach: LLM-based Interactive Imitation Learning for Robotic Manipulation, has been accepted for an oral presentation at [IJCNN 2025](https://2025.ijcnn.org/)!
-This work was led by Jonas under my supervision.
+**[2025.04]** Our paper, [LLM-iTeach: LLM-based Interactive Imitation Learning for Robotic Manipulation](https://arxiv.org/abs/2504.21769), has been accepted for an oral presentation at [IJCNN 2025](https://2025.ijcnn.org/)!
+This work was done by Jonas under my supervision.
 Congrats, Jonas!

 **[2025.03]** Our paper, LLM+MAP: Bimanual Robot Task Planning using Large Language Models and Planning Domain Definition Language, is now available online on [arXiv](https://arxiv.org/abs/2503.17309).
 Please check the video as well on [Youtube](https://youtu.be/i2j1WyNaBa8?si=NpHR0C8QjHB_cMdg).

 <details markdown="1" style="margin-bottom: 3em;">
 <summary><b>Earlier news (2023–2024)</b> — click to expand</summary>

-**[2024.10]** We have open-sourced the code for the LABOR Agent on [Github](https://github.com/Kchu/LABOR-Agent).
+**[2024.10]** We have open-sourced the code for the LABOR Agent on [GitHub](https://github.com/Kchu/LABOR-Agent).

-**[2024.09]** Our paper [Large Language Models for Orchestrating Bimanual Robots](https://labor-agent.github.io/) has been accepted by [Humanoids 2024](https://2024.ieee-humanoids.org/).
-See you in Nancy, France in November!
+**[2024.09]** Our paper [Large Language Models for Orchestrating Bimanual Robots](https://labor-agent.github.io/) has been accepted by [Humanoids 2024](https://2024.ieee-humanoids.org/), and was presented in Nancy, France that November.

-**[2024.07]** Our application to [Researcher Access Program of OpenAI](https://openai.com/form/researcher-access-program/) has been accepted and we have been awarded 5000 USD in API credits!
+**[2024.07]** Our application to [Researcher Access Program of OpenAI](https://openai.com/form/researcher-access-program/) has been accepted, and we were awarded 5,000 USD in API credits!

-**[2024.02]** I am glad to be served as technical committee member of the 2024 IEEE International Conference on Robotics and Automation (ICRA 2024) [Workshop on Human-aligned Reinforcement Learning for Autonomous Agents and Robots](https://harlworkshop.github.io/index.html).
+**[2024.02]** I was glad to serve as a technical committee member of the [Workshop on Human-aligned Reinforcement Learning for Autonomous Agents and Robots](https://harlworkshop.github.io/index.html) at the 2024 IEEE International Conference on Robotics and Automation (ICRA 2024).

-**[2024.02]** Our paper Enhancing Zero-Shot Chain-of-Thought Reasoning in Large Language Models through Logic has been accepted at [COLING 2024](https://lrec-coling-2024.org/).
+**[2024.02]** Our paper [Enhancing Zero-Shot Chain-of-Thought Reasoning in Large Language Models through Logic](https://aclanthology.org/2024.lrec-main.543/) has been accepted at [LREC-COLING 2024](https://lrec-coling-2024.org/).

-**[2023.11]** Our paper Accelerating Reinforcement Learning of Robotic Manipulations via Feedback from Large Language Models has been accepted as oral presentation at the 7th Conference on Robot Learning (CoRL 2023) [Workshop on Bridging the Gap between Cognitive Science and Robot Learning in the Real World: Progresses and New Directions](https://yantianzha.github.io/crl.github.io/).
+**[2023.11]** Our paper Accelerating Reinforcement Learning of Robotic Manipulations via Feedback from Large Language Models has been accepted as an oral presentation at the 7th Conference on Robot Learning (CoRL 2023) [Workshop on Bridging the Gap between Cognitive Science and Robot Learning in the Real World: Progresses and New Directions](https://yantianzha.github.io/crl.github.io/).

 </details>